At a glance

 - From changing risk exposures to language barriers, we explore what organisations should consider when expanding internationally

 Whether establishing overseas operations or exporting goods, in today’s globalised world it is rare to find an organisation without some degree of international exposure.

 Greater migration and mobility, the Internet, deregulation and transportation advances have contributed to a steady increase in organisations of all shapes and sizes looking for opportunities overseas.

 While introducing activities with an international aspect can open new doors, there are a number of insurance and compliance questions that need to first be addressed.

-We explore some of the main considerations for customers and brokers, and how Zurich can provide support.
+We explore some of the main issues for organisations to consider, and how Zurich can provide support.